tokland/omreact/README.md

 - `render(state, props): React.element` with `$eventProp={action | args => action}`: Like a React `render` function except that event props are $-prefixed.
 An action can be either a plain value or a pure function. `$` is a valid JS character for variable names, this way we don't need to use a custom JSX babel transform. `@onClick={...}` would be probably nicer, though.

+- `lifecycles: Object`: Object of {lifeCycleName: action}.
+More on lifecyle section.

 ### Commands

 A *command* may have any of those three keys: